Notice of Pre-AIA or AIA Status

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claim 5 encompasses an anode comprising an InxMyZnz alloy wherein “x ranges from 0.03 to 0.20” and then further encompasses a concentration of indium in a lower region of the anode that is proximal to the current collector “comprises indium from the alloy at a concentration that is > x”, which is indefinite.
-The range of “x” is not distinctly claimed as the value of x is unclear when the lower region comprises indium “from the alloy”.
-It is unclear how the lower region contains indium “from the alloy”.
+Claim 5 encompasses an anode comprising an InxMyZnz alloy wherein “x ranges from 0.03 to 0.20” and then further encompasses a concentration of indium in a lower region of the alloy that is proximal to the current collector “comprises indium at a concentration that is > x”, which is indefinite.
+The range of “x” is not distinctly claimed as the value of x is unclear.
+It is unclear how the lower region contains indium in an amount greater than x when x range from 0.03 to 0.20, as recited by claim 1.

 To the extent the claims are understood in view of the 35 USC 112 rejections above, note the following prior art rejections.